tonred/auction/README.md

 make tests
 ```

-After updates in tests, run `errors_generator.py` to update python error's class.
+After updates in tests, run `errors_generator.py` to update python error's class

 Test is written on python using `unittest` and `tonos-ts4` libraries.
 There are tests for each type of auction (name of files in equals to auction type), and separate tests for root in `root.py`.
 Moreover, there is an integration test for all workflow in `workflow.py`.
-Test classes inheritance structure is the same as in auction.
+Test classes inheritance structure is the same as in auction

-Они есть, я рожу четь

 ## UI-фронт